 What's Coming to Disney World and Universal Orlando in 2020 and Beyond

-Tron Lightcycle Power Run — 2021 — Imported from Shanghai Disneyland, Tron Lightcycle Power Run is a coaster-style attraction where riders board a train of two-wheeled Lightcycles.
+TRON Lightcycle Run — 2021 — Imported from Shanghai Disneyland, Tron Lightcycle Run will be a coaster-style attraction where riders board a train of two-wheeled Lightcycles.
 The ride pushes you into the energy, lights and excitement of TRON’s high-tech universe.

 Roundup Rodeo BBQ — date TBD — Using three cardboard boxes cut and taped together, Andy is building a rodeo play arena with some of his favorite toys — that’s the concept behind Toy Story Land’s future table-service restaurant.

-New nighttime spectacular — 2020 — After Epcot Forever's one-year run, the new main lagoon show is listed as “a worldwide celebration of Disney music” with highlights from the show featuring "Moana," "Brave," "Pocahontas," "Hercules" and many others.
+HarmonioUS — 2020 — After Epcot Forever's one-year run, the new main lagoon show is listed as “a worldwide celebration of Disney music” with highlights from the show featuring "Moana," "Brave," "Pocahontas," "Hercules" and many others.
 It's promised to be "the largest nighttime spectacular ever created for a Disney park."
 The all-new show will feature massive floating set pieces, LED panels, moving fountains, lights, lasers, pyrotechnics and more.

-Guardians of the Galaxy-inspired roller coaster — 2021 —
+Guardians of the Galaxy: Cosmic Rewind — 2021 —

-New film in China — date TBD — This World Showcase pavilion will receive a new film that is presented in a seamless 360-degree format.
+"Wondrous China" film— date TBD — This World Showcase pavilion will receive a new film that is presented in a seamless 360-degree format.

-Remy's Ratatouille Adventure — spring 2020 — The France pavilion will be receiving an imported favorite.
-Similar to the popular 4-D ride Ratatouille: The Adventure that opened at the Walt Disney Studios Park in Paris, guests will shrink to Remy’s size and scurry to safety within Gusteau’s legendary Parisian restaurant.
+Remy's Ratatouille Adventure — summer 2020 — The France pavilion will be receiving an imported favorite.
+Similar to the popular 4-D ride Ratatouille: The Adventure that opened at Walt Disney Studios Park in Paris, guests will shrink to Remy’s size and scurry to safety within Gusteau’s legendary Parisian restaurant.

-Crêperie in France — date TBD — A brand-new crêperie will serve savory and sweet crepes, along with table-service and quick-service dining options, featuring a menu from celebrity chef, Jerome Bocuse.
+La Crêperie de Paris — summer 2020 — A brand-new crêperie will serve savory and sweet crepes, along with table-service and quick-service dining options, featuring a menu from celebrity chef, Jerome Bocuse.

 PLAY! pavilion — 2021 — Opening in time for Walt Disney World's 50th anniversary, this new pavilion in the former Wonders of Life location will showcase first-of-its-kind experiences devoted to play and fun, including an interactive city where guests will be able to interact with characters.
 Help Edna Mode on a fashionable quest to rid the world of uninspired style, or compete in a water-balloon fight with Huey, Dewey, Louie and Webby.